Before you start

 Try access the internet using another web browser.
 Open Internet Explorer, Firefox, or Chrome, and attempt to visit AOL.com or any other website.

 If you are able to access the internet with an external web browser, and you have completed the previous solutions and still cannot connect with your AOL Desktop software, please continue to the next solution.

 If you are not able to access the internet with an external browser, restart your computer, power off your modem for 30 seconds and then power it back on, and then try attempting to connect again.
-For more information on this, please see Restart the computer, modem, and router.
+For more information on this, please see Power cycle your computer modem and/or router using Windows.
 After you have done this, if you are still having connection issues, please continue to the next solutions.

 If you're still having issues connecting to the internet with your AOL Desktop software, we highly encourage you to contact AOL Customer Service.
-For more information on how to do so, please see Contact AOL Customer Service.
+For more information on how to do so, please see Account Management: Contacting AOL Customer Service & Support.